 Loading a Finish Nailer and a Brad Nailer

 Once you determine which nailer best suits your needs, you will need to load the tool before using it.
 Nailers work almost the same way, but they serve different purposes.
 Besides being useful tools, they are available in various sizes for various woodworking projects.

 16-Gauge Nail Gun

-There are two nailing directions on a finish nailer: straight and angled.
+In my experience with finish nailers, you’ve basically got two options for nailing directions: straight and angled.
 The nailer’s style determines whether the unit holds the nails perpendicular or at a 20-degree angle.
 The 16- gauge nail gun can hold up to 100 strips of nails no longer than two and a half inches.

 What you need to do is place the tip of the finish nailer to the board.
 Carefully adjust to correctly position the nail.
 Double check if it’s fully set and loaded.